FlowGnarly/useless-captions/README.md

 # useless-captions

-in my humble opinion, these style of captions used for attracting the viewer's attention rather than helping them, hence the name useless-captions.
+in my humble opinion, these style of captions are used for attracting the viewer's attention rather than helping them, hence the name useless-captions.

 ## setup